jarrett/echo_uploads/readme.md

       end
     end

+## Transforming the Uploaded File, e.g. Resizing an Image

+Sometimes you need to transform the uploaded file before it's saved, e.g. cropping and resizing an image.
+To do that, pass a `:map` option to `echo_upload`.
+The `:map` option can accept either a proc or the name of an instance method as a symbol.
+The proc or method takes two arguments: the original file, which is an instance of `File`; and a the path to a temporary output file.

+    class Widget < ActiveRecord::Base
+      include EchoUploads::Model

+      echo_upload :thumbnail, map: :resize_thumbnail

+      private

+      def resize_thumbnail(in_file, out_file_path)
+        # We use ImageScience in this example, but you could also use ImageMagick or
+        # any other image resizing library.
+You could also shell out and call a
+        # command-line library.
+        ImageScience.with_image(in_file.path) do |in_image|
+          in_image.cropped_thumbnail(200) do |out_image|
+            # ImageScience won't let you specify an image format as a param of the #save
+            # method.
+It guesses based on the file extension.
+So we have to do a little dance.
+            out_image.save(out_file_path + '.png')
+            FileUtils.mv(out_file_path + '.png', out_file_path)
+          end
+        end
+      end
+    end

 # How it Works

 ## The Metadata Table

-As mentioned under "Usage," Echo Uploads stores metadata for all the files it manages in a single table.
+As mentioned, Echo Uploads stores metadata for all the files it manages in a single table.
 Even if you have dozens of models with all different kinds of associated files, their metadata would all be in that same table.

 Echo Uploads manages the lifecycle of objects in that table.
 You should never have to create, update, or delete them.